 Hundreds of thousands of tiny pieces of stone are painstakingly arranged in a seemingly random pattern.
-One by one, each miniscule segment is placed beside the other, guided by the steady hand of a gifted artisan with the expertise of generations worth of experience behind him.
+One by one, each minuscule segment is placed beside the other, guided by the steady hand of a gifted artisan with the expertise of generations worth of experience behind him.
 It could take months or even years to come to fruition.
-When complete, the masterpiece comes into focus, and the tremendous skill, precision and artistic vision required in the creation of mosaics becomes crystal clear.
+When complete, the masterpiece comes into focus, and the tremendous skill, precision and artistic vision required in the creation of mosaics become crystal clear.

 Perhaps the most recognizable mosaics were created by the early Christians with whom the art form blossomed.
-The first evidence of Christian usage happened sometime in the 4th Century C.E., when the bishop of Aquileia commissioned the floor of his church in northern Italy to be covered in an exceptional mosaic depicting Jonah and the whale.
+The first evidence of Christian usage happened sometime in the 4th Century C.E. when the bishop of Aquileia commissioned the floor of his church in northern Italy to be covered in an exceptional mosaic depicting Jonah and the whale.
 Before Christian usage, most mosaics were crafted onto floors, but with the building of grand basilicas by the end of the 4th Century, mosaics became more prominent as wall and ceiling artworks.
 The earliest and only surviving examples from this period can be found in the basilicas of Santa Pudenziana and Santa Constanza.

 By the Renaissance, interest in mosaic art waned in favor of the emerging emphasis on painting and sculpture, however, the greatest artisans of the time continued in the ancient artistic tradition.
-The single most significant locale where mosaic prevails over other artforms is Vatican City at the astonishing St. Peter's Basilica.
+The single most significant locale where mosaic prevails over other art forms is Vatican City at the astonishing St. Peter's Basilica.
 Prompted by the realization of the fragile nature of frescos and paintings in such a vast interior led to the formation of the Vatican Mosaic Studio in 1576, which took damaged artworks and created mosaics from them as a means of preservation.
 Today, the basilica has roughly 28,000 mosaics adorning the walls and altars.

 Anything but Small

 During this period, painting still dominated in terms of attention on the world stage, but behind closed doors, a new take on the traditional mosaic was taking shape.
 By the 19th Century, the art form was elevated to a new level with the birth of what became known as the micromosaic.
 The term “micromosaic” was coined by the founder of the Gilbert Collection, Sir Arthur Gilbert, who was an avid collector of the art form.
-Utilizing the same principles of the larger predecessors, micromosaic allowed for greater depiction of details never before seen due to the vastly smaller size of the ceramic or enamel tiles used, but it also demanded an extreme amount of patience and skill to execute.
-The most notable examples were created in the the Vatican Studio.
-The ability to incorporate this ancient technique on a smaller scale gave the mosaic a certain “portability”, which found great favor with the surge of affluent tourists making their requisite Grand Tour across Europe.
-Small panels could easily be incorporated into snuffboxes, jewelry, and even furniture, giving rise to some of the most exquisite objets d’art ever created.
+Utilizing the same principles of the larger predecessors, micromosaic allowed for a level of detail never before seen due to the vastly smaller size of the ceramic or enamel tiles used, but it also demanded an extreme amount of patience and skill to execute.
+The most notable examples were created in the Vatican Studio.
+The ability to incorporate this ancient technique on a smaller scale gave the mosaic a certain portability, which found great favor with the surge of affluent tourists making their requisite Grand Tour across Europe.
+Small panels could easily be incorporated into snuffboxes, jewelry and even furniture, giving rise to some of the most exquisite objets d’art ever created.
 Avid collectors of these incredible works included the Emperor Napoleon and Josephine, Russian czars and ancestors of the legendary de Medici family.

-Encompassing hundreds of years of artistic tradition, the mosaic is arguably the ultimate expression of true hand craftsmanship, often giving us a unprecedented glimpse into the past.
+Encompassing hundreds of years of artistic tradition, the mosaic is arguably the ultimate expression of true hand craftsmanship, often giving us an unprecedented glimpse into the past.
 Whether found in 4th Century Roman villas, colossal Vatican altars or the smallest decorative snuffbox, the art of the mosaic has proven to be versatile, awe-inspiring and everlasting.